paulMayhem23/mayhembot/README.md

 ## Dynamic Modules

 You can load custom modules at runtime that contain custom commands and/or events, using the `/loadmodule` command.
 In order to use custom modules, however, make sure you defined the `modules_directory` setting in your bot's .js file.
-In the example given above, simply create a `modules` directory in the same directory your bot's .js file is located, and put your modules there.

-You can also have your bot autoload any modules it finds by setting the `autoload_modules` option to true (see the setup example above).
+You can also have your bot autoload any modules it finds by setting the `autoload_modules` option to true.

 Please note:If you have previously used the `addCommand` or `on` methods to add custom commands/events, please switch to using dynamic modules as those methods are deprecated and will be removed in a future version.

 ### Custom Commands

 Your custom module can contain one or more custom commands that your bot will respond to.
 Simply create a .js file and place it in your modules directory (which you defined in the `modules_directory` option). look at some of the examples included in the modules directory for more

 ### Custom Events